Remember earlier this year when Suze Orman said she was going to revolutionize the banking scene…and her idea sucked?

 - 22,000 MoneyPass ATMs – With Bluebird you have access to your funds through a big network of ATMs.
 Remember, to avoid the $2 fee for withdrawal, you’ll need to have direct deposit setup.

 - Create Sub-Accounts for Kids – Each sub-account user gets their own card and access levels based on your personalized settings.
 Use this feature to pay your teenager their allowance.

 Using Bluebird to Earn More Credit Card Rewards

 Those into maximizing their credit card rewards have already picked up on a way to use Bluebird to their advantage.
 Since you can use your Bluebird account (for free) to pay your bills, and because you can (for free) load your Bluebird account with Vanilla prepaid reload cards, and because you can (for free) buy Vanilla prepaid reload cards at certain retailers with your cash back credit card, you can earn cash back credit card rewards for paying your mortgage.
 There ya go.

 Applying for a Bluebird Account

-When you apply for a Bluebird account online (without first getting your card at WalMart), you are required to complete two screens of data.
+When you apply for a Bluebird account online (without first getting your debit card at WalMart), you are required to complete two screens of data.
 Screen one contains fields for name, address, email, and phone number.
 Screen two requires you to create a new user name, password, PIN, and security question, and also provide your SSN and date of birth.
 There is no hard credit inquiry.
-Since this is a prepaid card, there should be no reason for your application to be rejected.
 Once you are approved, your Bluebird card will be sent by mail.

 So what do you think of Bluebird?
 If you are a user already, what can you share about your experience?
-And for everyone else, are you as positive as I am about this card?
-Do you see it as good for the unbanked (until they can get into the traditional system)?
+And for everyone else, are you as positive as I am about this account?